Skip to main content

 A cremation container is the rigid, combustible container that holds the body during cremation.
 It is usually a simple wood or cardboard box rather than a casket.
 The FTC Funeral Rule bars funeral homes from requiring you to buy a casket for cremation.

-Crematories require a sturdy, fully combustible container for safe and dignified handling, but this does not have to be an expensive casket.
-An alternative container made of unfinished wood or heavy cardboard is much cheaper.
+Crematories require a sturdy, leak-resistant, fully combustible container so the body can be handled safely and with dignity during the process, but this does not have to be an expensive casket.
+An alternative container — sometimes called a cremation casket or minimum container — made of unfinished wood, pressed board, or heavy cardboard satisfies that requirement at a fraction of the cost.

-If you want a viewing before cremation, some funeral homes offer a rental casket with a replaceable interior, so you are not paying for a casket that will be cremated.
+If you want a viewing before cremation, many funeral homes offer a rental casket — a presentation casket with a removable, replaceable cardboard or wood insert that holds the body.
+The body is cremated in the insert, so you pay only a rental fee rather than the full price of a casket that would otherwise be destroyed.

 See also